clemcer/loggifly/README.md

 ### ⚙️ Settings

-Here you can see how to define global settings in the config.yaml.
+Thi is how to define global settings in the config.yaml.<br>
 These are the default values:

 <details><summary><em>Click to expand:</em><strong> Settings: </strong></summary>